 Ready to get a little more advanced?
-Here are some email marketing tips/tricks/hacks/tactics/more buzzwords here
+Here are tips for selling with email marketing

 One thing that can create a lot of complications and consternation is trying to automate things too early.
 I’ve seen it time and time again.
 People shoot themselves in their email marketing feet because they try to overdo all the email automation stuff.
 Sure, if you know how to do this stuff, continue reading this section, but if you’re new to Email Marketing Land, it might be best to skip this.

-I’m going to mention tactics for ConvertKit, since that’s the platform I’m most familiar with (I’m sure you can use similar tactics, like segmenting, with other email providers).
+I’m going to mention tactics for ConvertKit, since it’s an email marketing platform I used for years (I’m sure you can use similar tactics, like segmenting, with other email providers).

 1. Creating tags